wagtail-nest/wagtail-bakery/README.md

 )
 ```

-To build a static pages API, use the following views:
+To build static JSON files representing your site's API, use the following views:

 ```python
 BAKERY_VIEWS = (